On The Evaluation of Collision Probability along a Path: A

-In general both the robot and the obstacle dynamic can be stochastic, making $N_{RO}(\omega,s):\Omega \times \mathbb{S} \to \mathbb{W}$ a random process where each random variable is correlated to the history of preceding configurations.
-In general to model the dynamics of such a process, the tools of It\^o Calculus \cite{speyerStochasticProcessesEstimation2008} are to be used.
+In general both the robot and the obstacle dynamics can be stochastic, making the random process $N_{RO}(\omega,s)$ at each $s$ correlated to the history of past configurations.
+In general, to model the dynamics of such a process, the tools of It\^o Calculus \cite{speyerStochasticProcessesEstimation2008} are to be used.
 However in this paper we assume that the stochastic process is identically distributed, i.e. $N_{RO}(\omega,s_i)\sim \mathcal{N}(0,\Sigma_T)$.

 While \cref{eq:probconfigurationmoving} is valid for an isolated configuration $s$, interactions between neighboring configurations in $\mathbb{S}$ must be accounted for if a path is considered.

 Indeed what we are interested in is the value of